tendermint/fundraising/x/fundraising/spec/04_messages.md

 // The amount of BiddingCoin cannot be smaller than that of the original bid.
 If the amount of BiddingCoin is the same that of the original bid, Price should be higher than that of the original bid.
 // If the amount of BiddingCoin is the same that of the original bid, Price should be higher than that of the original bid. type MsgModifyBid struct {
-	AuctionId           uint64   // id of the auction Bidder              string   // account that places a bid for the auction ID                  uint64   // id of the bid of the bidder BidPrice            sdk.Dec  // bid price to bid for the auction BidCoin             sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
+	AuctionId       uint64   // id of the auction
+	Bidder          string   // account that places a bid for the auction BidId           uint64   // id of the bid of the bidder Price           sdk.Dec  // bid price to bid for the auction Coin            sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
 }
 ```